kayatsa/sims-renamer/README.md

 This script can be used to rename any PNG file; it only checks if the files are PNG, not if they are screenshots from the Sims 4.

-1. Download the project and open main.py with Python.
+1. Open main.py with Python.
 2. You will be prompted for a directory path.
 Enter the path of the folder that contains the files you want to rename, then press ENTER.
 3. The script will run and will let you know if any files were not renamed and why.
 4. Enter another directory path if you have another folder with files to rename.
 Otherwise, close out of the program.